-While there are many great mental benefits to being outdoors there is also some excellent benefits on a physical level.
-One of the most important benefits to being outdoors is being exposed to the sun.
-Of course there can be detrimental affects to too much sun exposure so the right balance is critically important.
+While there are many great mental benefits to being outdoors there are also some excellent benefits on a physical level.
+One of the most important benefits of being outdoors is being exposed to the sun.
+Of course, there can be detrimental effects to too much sun exposure so the right balance is critically important.

 It is a natural tendency for anyone that is outdoors to become more active.
 Individuals that normally don’t do a lot of walking tend to do some walking when they are outdoors even if it’s just in the backyard walking through the garden.

 The atmosphere of the outdoors has a tendency to change people’s moods for the better.
 Almost any person can do some form of activity when outdoors because they are not as restricted as they are when they are inside.

 While we all know that physical activity is good for the body it also helps people to relax and feel cheery.
 There have been studies that show that children who spend more time outdoors are not at as much risk for childhood obesity.
 This is becoming a real issue for children nowadays because of their tendency to remain indoors playing more video games.
 When outdoors there is a tendency to do more exploring and this, in turn, keeps everyone moving more.

 While a lot of sports are conducted indoors there are still many sports that are more suited for outdoors and these are the ones that that should be encouraged for the kids.